LeetLLM

 What to remember

-Without position encodings, swapping inputs just swaps outputs.
+For unmasked self-attention without a position signal, swapping input rows swaps output rows.
 Sinusoidal encodings add multi-frequency position fingerprints to token embeddings.
 RoPE rotates Q and K so the attention dot product can represent relative offset without directly rotating V. ALiBi adds distance penalties directly to attention logits.
 Long-context claims need validation at the target length, because a method can be mathematically defined for a longer sequence and still fail retrieval behavior.

-• Order still looks like magic: Symptom: you say attention already knows sequence order.
+• Order seems implicit: Symptom: you say unmasked attention already knows sequence order.
 Cause: you skipped the permutation-equivariance step.
-Fix: start from the fact that self-attention is content-based unless a position signal is injected.
+Fix: start from the content-only attention identity, then account separately for position signals and masking.

 • All methods sound same: Symptom: sinusoidal, learned, RoPE, and ALiBi blur into one idea.
 Cause: you aren't tracking where position enters.
 Fix: separate embeddings, Q/K geometry, and attention-logit bias explicitly.